Cultura

 VOLUME 6, 2023

-Professor, Dr., Department of Fine Arts, International College, Krirk University, Bangkok, 10220, Thailand
+Professor, Department of Fine Arts, International College, Krirk University, Bangkok, 10220, Thailand

 Abstract

-This study focuses on Ansteel and explores the visual heritage of workers' images from 1949 to 1966.
-Collecting and organizing many historical photos, image materials, and file archives focuses on the image presentation of Ansteel workers in their work and life.
-By analyzing data, explore the evolution process of the image of Angang Steelworkers, including from the initial arduous struggle to the increasingly rising image of industrial heroes.
-At the same time, suggestions are proposed for protecting and inheriting the visual heritage of workers' images, including improving relevant laws and regulations, strengthening digital preservation and display, and conducting relevant educational and promotional activities.
-Through this study, it is possible to understand better and inherit the visual heritage of the image of Angang Steelworkers, further promote the spiritual style of the working class, and contribute to the historical memory and cultural heritage protection of the industrial development of New China.
+This study examines the visual heritage of workers' images from 1949 to 1966, with a specific focus on Ansteel.
+The focus of this project is to collect and organise historical photos, image materials, and file archives that depict the work and lives of Ansteel workers.
+This study aims to analyse the data to investigate the evolution of the image of Angang Steelworkers, from their initial arduous struggle to the emergence of an increasingly prominent image as industrial heroes.
+At the same time, recommendations are made to safeguard and preserve the visual legacy of workers' images.
+These suggestions involve enhancing applicable legislation and regulations, bolstering digital conservation and exhibition efforts, and implementing educational and promotional initiatives.
+This study aims to enhance our understanding and preservation of the visual heritage of the Angang Steelworkers image.
+Additionally, it seeks to promote the spiritual style of the working class and contribute to the protection of historical memory and cultural heritage related to the industrial development of New China.

 Keywords : industrial construction, worker image, visual heritage, Ansteel, 1949-1966.